Rarstyak/Fate-Condensed-SRD/Aspects-and-Fate-Points/Other-Kinds-of-Aspects/Other-Kinds-of-Aspects.md

 ---
 ## Other Kinds of Aspects

-We’ve covered the standard aspect types on **page XX**.
+We’ve covered the standard aspect types in **[What Kinds of Aspects Are There](../What-Kinds-of-Aspects-Are-There/What-Kinds-of-Aspects-Are-There.md)**.
 These additional types are optional, but may add value to your game.
 To some extent these are variants on character aspects (if you expand your notion of what counts as a character) and situation aspects (if you change your notion of how long those last).

 **Organization aspects:** Sometimes you might be dealing with a whole organization that operates under a certain set of principles.
 Consider giving the organization aspects which any member of it can access as if it were their own.